Business Immigration

 Introduction

 Indefinite Leave to Remain (ILR) allows employees to live and work in the UK without visa restrictions, offering a pathway to long-term stability and, eventually, British citizenship.
-For HR business partners and employee support teams, understanding ILR requirements in 2025 is critical to guide sponsored employees through their settlement journey.
-With significant changes introduced in the May 2025 Immigration White Paper, Restoring Control over the Immigration System, including extended residence periods and new "earned settlement" schemes, this guide outlines eligibility criteria, compliance obligations, and strategies to support employees effectively.
+For HR business partners and employee support teams, understanding ILR requirements in 2026 is critical to guide sponsored employees through their settlement journey.
+Following the May 2025 Immigration White Paper, Restoring Control over the Immigration System, and the November 2025 "A Fairer Pathway to Settlement" statement, major reforms introduce an "earned settlement" framework.
+This extends the standard residence period to 10 years for most Skilled Worker Visa holders (with implementation from April 2026), shifts to a contribution-based model, and tightens other criteria like English proficiency.
+This guide outlines current and upcoming eligibility, compliance obligations, and strategies to support employees effectively amid these changes.

 What is Indefinite Leave to Remain (ILR)?